Associate Professor of History

 “Feminist Writings on Twentieth-Century Design History, 1970-1995: Furniture, Interiors, Fashion,” Studies in the Decorative Arts (Fall-Winter 2000-2001) Vol. 8, No. 1: 8-21.

-“Poverty in the American City,” in Oxford Research Encyclopedia of American History, edited by Timothy Gilfoyle, 2018.
+“Poverty in the American City,” in Oxford Research Encyclopedia of American History, edited by Timothy Gilfoyle, 2018; print 2019.

-“Redlining Georgia,” in Beyond the Agrarians and Erskine Caldwell: The South in 1930s America, edited by Karen Cox and Sarah Gardner, Louisiana University Press, 2018.
+“Redlining Georgia,” in Beyond the Agrarians and Erskine Caldwell: The South in 1930s America, edited by Karen Cox and Sarah Gardner, (Louisiana, 2018).

 “The Spatial Concentration of Homelessness on Skid Row,” in Cityscapes in History: Creating the Urban Experience, edited by Katrina Gulliver and Helena Toth.
 Burlington, VT: Ashgate Publishing, 2014; 137-151.